 Honig: It’s a line divided into three distinct parts.

 Hollander: That’s right.
 But descending.
 Written in three lines descending toward the right.

-Honig: It's what Williams does.
+Honig: It’s what [William Carlos] Williams does.

 Hollander: Well, Williams probably copied that variable-foot format from Pound’s earlier use, except that what Williams says about the variable foot is sheer garbage.
 It doesn’t make any sense.
 What Pound did was to see that relation.
 It would be a little bit like taking the first line of Dante’s Inferno and writing it as three lines: “Nel mezzo / delcammin / di nostra vita,” which would show the three lifts of the Italian hendecasyllabic line.
 He did that with a couple of Dante things, and so got interested in the original format.
 What he finally came to was a meter that is the six cut in half that way, stacked this way, sometimes echoing against the four-stressed line—and then every once in a while he’ll have an absolutely pure hexameter come out.
 “Ear, ear for the sea surge.
 Murmur of old men’s voices”—which is an accentual Homeric line.